 Automation plugin included in core can also likely use a script based on a user Feild to bump to or add to group.

-May still need to check with team to see if TL2+ is affected by viewing user list.
+May still need to check with team to see if TL2+ is not affected by viewing user list.
 However if the group allows members to view members of the group this might work as a workaround to the site setting(would need to be tested)

 @Heliosurge - I’d rather have a solution that involved an admin setting that allowed me to turn this ‘functionality’ off!